 The Directors of essensys (the “Directors”) recognise the value of good corporate governance in every part of its business.
 As essensys was admitted to AIM in May 2019, it is required to adopt a recognised corporate governance code and disclose how it complies with that code and, to the extent essensys departs from the corporate governance provisions outlined by that code, it must explain its reasons for doing so.
 The Directors have resolved to adopt the Quoted Companies Alliance Corporate Governance Code (the “QCA Code”), which they believe is the most appropriate for a company of the size and stage of development of essensys.

-Key governance related matters that have occurred during the year include the Company’s admission to AIM in May 2019 as referenced above, the formation of Audit and Remuneration Committees to the Board, my appointment as Non-Executive Chairman and the appointment of the other Non-Executive Director, Charles Butler, to the Board.
+Key governance related matters that have occurred during the year include the appointment of two additional Non-Executive Directors, Elizabeth Sandler and Alexandra Notay to the Board, in January 2020, as well as changes to the composition of Audit and Remuneration Committees to the Board, as a result of these appointments.

-The Board will be responsible for setting and approving the Group’s long-term objectives and overall strategy as well as overseeing performance.
+The Board is responsible for setting and approving the Company’s long-term objectives and overall strategy as well as overseeing performance.
 The following table is an overview of essensys’ compliance with the QCA Code principles as of the date of this statement.
-The Board is of the opinion that the Company complies with the QCA Code so far as practicable having regard to size, nature and current stage of the development of the company.
-The Board understands that the application of the QCA Code supports the Group’s medium to long-term success whilst simultaneously managing risks and provides an underlying framework of commitment and transparent communications with stakeholders.
+The Board is of the opinion that the Company complies with the QCA Code so far as practicable having regard to size, nature and current stage of the development of the Company.
+The Board understands that the application of the QCA Code supports the Company’s medium to long-term success whilst simultaneously managing risks and provides an underlying framework of commitment and transparent communications with stakeholders.

 QCA Compliance Table